IchimakiKasura/kasu.nhentaiapi.js/kasuNhentaiCS/readme.md

 I'll try implementing a C# version of my API's parser.

-NOTE: The fetcher uses HTTP/1.1 or HTTP/1.0 or idk so its gonna be slow request.

 ## requirements
 - [**`Newtonsoft.json`**](https://www.newtonsoft.com/json) - because freaking **System.Text.Json** wont do sh*t.